Resources available for those affected by gas outage in Kanawha County

 Lodging:

-- The Best Western Charleston and the Quality Inn and Suites, located at 1000 and 1010 Washington St, E are offering discounted rates for those impacted by the gas outage.
-The hotels accept walk-ins and calls.
-The phone number for Best Western is 304-343-4661.
-The phone number for Quality Inn is 304-205-0192.
+- M&R Management’s hotels -- the Best Western Charleston and the Quality Inn and Suites, located at 1000 and 1010 Washington St, E are assisting, offering discounted rates to folks who need somewhere to stay.

 The City of Charleston will continue updating their website with the latest resources available.
 You can see the full list here.